 In 2020, FOHW signed an agreement with Princeton to lease the Veblen House and Cottage.
 Now, in addition to maintaining and improving trails, and steadily developing the botanical garden, FOHW is also working to realize the Veblens' original vision to have the house and cottage used for community education and enjoyment.

 MAPS: In May, 2015, FOHW made available a brochure with a color-coded map of existing trails, landmarks and access points.
-Copies are usually available at the kiosk at the main parking lot.
-A google map, though less up to date, can be accessed through Google Maps at "Herrontown Woods Arboretum".
+If copies have run out at the kiosk at the main parking lot, hikers are encouraged to take a photo of the brochure pinned to the kiosk.

 PARKING AND ACCESS: The preserve has a parking lot off of Snowden Lane, down the short street across from the entrance to Smoyer Park.
-Entrances can be found at this link.
+Maps and entrances can be found at this link.
 The official address is 600 Snowden Lane in Princeton.

 FLORA: Because the boulder fields discouraged plowing, Herrontown Woods harbors one of the most diverse populations of flora in Princeton.
 In the late 1960s, while a PhD student at Rutgers University, Richard J. Kramer researched and wrote a book detailing Herrontown Woods' natural history.
 Published in 1971 by the Stonybrook-Millstone Watershed Association, a pdf is available at this link.
 As we've been learning more about Herrontown Woods, we've been adding to the plantlist.

 WILDLIFE: Sightings of deer and fox are common.
 Pileated woodpeckers live in the deep forest.
 Screech owls and a great horned owl have done residencies.
 A pair of black vultures nests at the farmstead each spring.
 A mink was filmed living in one of the boulder fields.
 This box turtle (photo) was found near Veblen House.